Cheapest Way to Move Across Country

 Recipe A: USPS Media Mail plus Southwest student fare

 The cheapest possible student cross-country move.
 Books and educational materials ship USPS Media Mail at the lowest postal rate that exists in the United States.
-Everything else fits in 4 to 8 USPS Priority Mail Large Flat Rate Boxes ($23.50 each as of USPS Notice 123 May 2026), which ship anywhere in the U.S. for the same flat fee regardless of weight up to 70 lb.
+Everything else fits in 4 to 8 USPS Priority Mail Large Flat Rate Boxes ($34.00 each as of USPS Notice 123, effective April 26, 2026), which ship anywhere in the U.S. for the same flat fee regardless of weight up to 70 lb.
 You fly Southwest with two free 50 lb checked bags carrying clothing and your laptop.

 The Flat Rate Box has a quiet superpower: the per-pound rate works out to as low as $0.34 per pound when you stuff it heavy.
 Books that do not qualify as Media Mail (sometimes textbook publishers include CDs that disqualify the package) ship cheapest in Flat Rate Boxes.
 Kitchen items, shoes, and bath supplies all ship cheap in Flat Rate.